ioBroker/ioBroker.docs/docs/en/config/redis.md

 ---
+title: The Redis database for ioBroker
+lastChanged: 27.02.2021
 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/config/redis.md
-title: The Redis database for ioBroker
-hash: OO6QwcVxnlNy+qafCZFqQ7pZKK33y+Ddy6McX56JFDM=
+hash: iS5fXBj9lEj5zQk1a5bbY7utI+8y43A3Sw9PKYfM8jw=
 ---
-# The Redis database for ioBroker
 Redis is an open source in-memory database.
 More information can be found at https://redis.io/

 The big advantage of Redis:

-Compared to the internal ioBroker databases, Redis offers advantages in the areas of data access speed, IO management in the file system and better use of CPU resources.
+Compared to the internal ioBroker databases, Redis mainly offers advantages in the areas of data access speed, IO management in the file system and better use of CPU resources.
 The js controller is offloaded.
 A previously sluggish system can become faster again.
 However, it is important that enough RAM is available, since Redis keeps all data in RAM.
 Depending on what exactly is stored in Redis, the RAM requirement ranges from a few MB (e.g. if only states are in Redis) to over 200 MB (if e.g. objects and files are also stored there).

 ## Redis FAQ
 1. Do I need Redis for my ioBroker or not?

 ioBroker's own databases are usually sufficient for all standard installations!
-Only when the js-controller permanently needs 50-70% or more CPU and the system feels sluggish at the same time does it make sense to deal with the topic of Redis.
+Only when the js-controller permanently needs 50-70% or more CPU and the system feels sluggish at the same time, it makes sense to deal with the topic of Redis.
 Alternatively, it becomes necessary if you are aiming for a highly available ioBroker system, but a few more things are necessary for this.

 2. How do I find out if I'm using Redis or not?